 Furthermore, be careful not to generate a reverse magnetic field that is stronger than necessary.
 It will eliminate the existing residual magnetism, but it will produce another one with the opposite magnetic direction.

-Moreover, the metal might have local magnetism with different directions in different areas.
+Moreover, magnetism in the metal may have random directions in many areas.

 To counter these issues, when you demagnetize with DC, you must reduce the amperage in 10 to 15 ampere increments, each step lasting just one second, and reverse the polarity with each step.

-The procedure of activating and stopping the circuit, reducing the amperage, and reversing the polarity will leave a randomized residual magnetism reduced at safe levels.
+The procedure of activating and stopping the circuit, reducing the amperage, and reversing the polarity will leave a randomized residual magnetism reduced to safe levels.

 To change the polarity, your welding machine will either have a dedicated switch or detachable cables so you can switch them.
 Otherwise, you have to wrap the cables clockwise or counterclockwise around the workpiece after each step.